MadKudu/developers/source/index.html.md

 The rest of this documentation assumes that you pass the authorization header with every call
 </aside>

+# Rate limiting

+You can make up to 600 requests per endpoint per minute.
+Once you reach that limit, you will start receiving errors (HTTP code 429).

 # Demographics API

 ## Companies